alist-org/docs/docs/guide/drivers/baidu.md

 ### Add "User-Agent" usage example

-:::: details If you don't know how to set "User-Agent" see here
+::::danger If you don't know how to set "User-Agent" see here

  ==The following methods are limited to Baidu super member users==